zzhangjii/learning-library/lab-guides/LabGuide200.md

 - Enter your **Username** and **Password** in the input fields and click **Sign In**.

   ![](images/200/2.png)

-**NOTE**: You may (probably) will be prompted to change the temporary password listed in the welcome email.
-In that case, enter the new password in the password field.

 - In the top left corner of the dashboard, click the **hamburger menu**